Henny Reistad: Esbjerg

 In 2021, she joined Danish side Team Esbjerg.
 Here she won the 2023 and 2024 Danish Championship, and the 2021 and 2022 Danish Cup.
+The club also reached the Final Four of the EHF Champions League for the first time in her first season.
+They did however only manage to get a 4th place at the event.

-In the 2021/2022 season, she was named the best centre back in the division all star team.
+In the 2021–22 season, she was named the best centre back in the division all star team.
+Esbjerg did however lose the final to Odense Håndbold.
 In 2021 and 2022, she was named Danish player of the year.
+In the 2024–25 season Esbjerg reached the final once again, but this time they lost to Odense Håndbold.

+In 2026 she was named IHF World Player of the Year for a third time in a row.

 National team

 She represented Norway in the 2017 Women's Junior European Handball Championship, placing 7th, and in the 2016 Women's Youth World Handball Championship, placing 4th.
 At the U-20 World Championship, she won silver medals with the Norwegian team, and was named in the all star team.

 She debuted for the Norwegian national team on 22 November 2018.
 Her first major international tournament was the 2018 European Women's Handball Championship, where she scored 18 goals.
+Norway only got a disappointing fifth place however.

 She won the 2020 European Championship with the Norwegian team.
 In the tournament, she scored 29 goals.

-Same year she won bronze medals at the 2020 Olympics.
+In 2021 she won bronze medals at the 2020 Olympics.

 Reistad won a gold medal at the 2021 World Women's Handball Championship and was made the All Star team as best left back.

 At the 2022 European Championship, Norway defended their title, and Reistad was named tournament MVP.

 At the 2023 World Championship on home soil, she won a silver medal with the Norwegian team, losing to France in the final.
 In the semifinal against Denmark, she scored 15 goals, which is a Norwegian record for most goals scored by a single player in a World cup match and national team match.
 Reistad was named in the tournament all star team.

 At the 2024 Olympics, she won a gold medal with the national team, on her second attempt.

 In October 2024, Reistad became the team captain for the Norwegian national team.

 Two months later, she won her third European Championship at the 2024 European Championship, and made the All Star Team as best centre back.

+At the 2025 World Championship she won another gold medal.
+Norway won every match, and only the final against Germany with less than 9 goals.
+Henny Reistad was the tournament MVP as well as the top scorer.
+However, in the final she went the entire first half without scoring a goal.